Anthony Miles (basketball)

-Anthony Gillespie Miles (born December 15, 1989) is an American professional basketball player for Al Ahli Tripoli of the Libyan Division I Basketball League.
+Anthony Gillespie Miles (born December 15, 1989) is an American professional basketball player.
+He played college basketball for Lamar and continued his career as a professional in Europe, as well as in Asia.

 Professional career

 His first professional season, Miles played in the Netherlands for Rotterdam Basketbal College.
 He finished at the last place in the Dutch Basketball League with the team, but did average 18.8 points per game in the league, which made him the scoring champion.

 On January 5, 2014 Miles signed with BC Politekhnika-Halychyna of the Ukrainian Basketball Super League.

 On July 27, 2017, Miles signed with Givova Scafati of the Italian Serie A2 Basket.
 He averaged 19.4 points and 4.9 rebounds per game.
 On July 8, 2018, Miles signed with Cagliari Dinamo Academy.

 Miles joined Pallacanestro Orzinuovi in 2019.
 He averaged 25.5 points, 4.4 rebounds and 4.3 assists per game in 10 games.
 On June 1, 2020, he re-signed with the club.
 Miles averaged 21.4 points, 5.5 rebounds, 3.9 assists, and 1.8 steals per game.
 On September 5, 2021, Miles signed with Beirut Club of the Lebanese Basketball League.

-On January 5, 2022, Miles signed with Lybian club Al Ahli Tripoli of the Libyan Division 1.
+On January 5, 2022, Miles signed with Libyan club Al Ahli Tripoli of the Libyan Division 1.